gufranco/tokyo-night-revamped-tmux/docs/CUSTOM_WIDGETS.md

 # Creating Custom Widgets

-This guide shows you how to create custom widgets for Tokyo Night Revamped Tmux.
+This guide shows you how to create custom widgets for yoru.

 ## 📋 Table of Contents